nsreeen/Interpreter/README.md

 An interpreter for a made up calculator language, written in python.

-To run the repl type "python3 repl.py" into your terminal.
+To run the repl type "python repl.py" into your terminal.